svuyth/E13_sedona_us_accidents/README.md

 **Now head over and continue in the juypter notebook "Sedona PostGIS.ipynb".**

-# import data in DB
+# Import data with pgAdmin

 ## import US_Accidents_March23.csv
 Create new table: